10 Bipolar Disorder Facts You Should Know About

 As with most mental illnesses, scientists still aren’t entirely sure what causes bipolar disorder.
 However, there are a few key factors that may play a role:

-• Brain Structure – When one experiences symptoms of bipolar disorder, certain regions of the brain change.
-While researchers still don’t have a clear understanding as to how this works, we do know the prefrontal cortex shows abnormal signs in those who struggle with this condition. ⁶
+• Brain Structure – Bipolar changes certain regions of the brain change.
+While researchers still don’t completely understand how this works, the prefrontal cortex does show abnormal signs in patients. ⁶

 • Environment – Stressful life events may lead to a “trigger” or relapse in bipolar disorder.
-Not to mention, one’s living arrangements may be fueling bipolar symptoms rather than easing them. ⁷
+Not to mention, your living arrangements may be fueling bipolar symptoms. ⁷

-• Genetics – If someone within your family (especially, your immediate family) has bipolar disorder, you are more at risk of developing it. ⁸
+• Genetics – If someone within your family (especially, your immediate family) has bipolar disorder, you’re more at risk of developing it. ⁸

 The biggest issue with these causes is researchers aren’t 100% sure how much each plays a role in the development of bipolar disorder.